ggodpl/WakaTimeGD/README.md

 ## Setup

-1. Install the mod via Geode
-2. On the first launch, choose whether to enable WakaTime integration
+1. On the first launch, choose whether to enable WakaTime integration
-3. If enabled, the mod will automatically download the required WakaTime CLI (if you don't want that, disable it and follow Manual CLI Installation instructions below)
+2. If enabled, the mod will automatically download the required WakaTime CLI (if you don't want that, disable it and follow Manual CLI Installation instructions below)
-4. Optionally configure your WakaTime API key and URL in mod settings
+3. Optionally configure your WakaTime API key and URL in mod settings.
+If no API key is present, the game will use the key stored in your global wakatime config.
+If no URL is present, it will just use the default.

 ## Usage

 - Time tracking is done automatically when entering the level editor
-- You can view your statistics through the WakaTime button in the main menu
+- You can view your local statistics through the WakaTime button in the main menu

 ## Manual CLI Installation